JonasJurczok/factorio-todo-list/README.md

 ## Changelog

 ### NEXT
+* Fixed a bug that the main button does not hide the UI anymore (#81)
+* Fixed polish translation.
+(Thanks Virtual0txt)

 ### 16.7.1
 * Fixed that tasks are invisible after opening the main UI with the button (#79).
 (Thanks Omnifarious)